sro-boeing-wave-2/todo-mvc-csharp-problem-hsharathachar/README.md

 ## Instructions

-- Create a Web API Application which satisfies the above specs
+- Create a Web API Application which satisfies the above specss
 - Create a Documentation using Swagger for the above specs
 - Write Test Cases which should test for the above specs
 - Configure Continuous Integration with this application